Bigg Boss (Hindi TV series) season 5

 Bigg Boss 5, also known as Bigg Boss 5: Double Waat or Bigg Boss: Five-five, five-five, five-five!, is the fifth season of the Indian reality TV show Bigg Boss, which aired on Colors TV from 2 October 2011 to 7 January 2012 with Sanjay Dutt and Salman Khan as the hosts.

 During the launch on 2 October, fourteen hand-picked housemates entered the house located in Karjat, a town, about halfway between Mumbai and Pune in the Indian state of Maharashtra.
-Four additional wild card entries were made during the second, third, fourth and the end of seventh week, taking the number of contestants to 18.
+Four additional wild card entries were made during the second, third, fourth and the end of sixth week, taking the number of contestants to 18.
 Three guest entries, who stayed in the house for a couple of days, took the total number of inhabitants to 21.
 The housemates, considered strangers for each other, spent 98 days (14 weeks) locked out together under the supervision of 55 cameras installed around the house.

 The series was won by actress Juhi Parmar on 7 January 2012.